 What shall be our legacy?
 That was the question behind Puskás Pálma’s call for works on the subject of time capsule.
 Participants were invited to create a postcard which tells future generations what we enjoy the most in our lives.
 The results can be found as an online exhibition on the mailasmile.org.
 If there willContinue reading “Music is your only Friend”

 The Arnolfini Archívum’s challenge no. 58 for Mini[e]MailArt is “packages”.
 And although this motto leaves ample possibilities for artistic interpretations, I felt that the Russian assault on the Ukraine could not be ignored.
 This is why: Russia’s supreme Leader Vladimir Putin calls the war on Ukraine a “special military operation”.
-Thus, he continues the traditionContinue reading “A Package to Russia”
+Thus, he continues the traditionContinue reading “From Ukraine to Russia”

 Hungarian Online Gallery